jnalanko/VOMM/README.txt

     into the model directory:
     - stats.context_summary.txt:
       Number of context candidates and number of contexts
-    - stats.depths.txt:
-      String depths and reverse suffix treedepths of contexts
-    - stats.context_scores.txt:
+    - stats.depths_and_scores.txt
-       For every context, the values that are comprared to the threshold.
+      One line for each context: [string depth] [tree depth] [score(s)] The score(s) are:
-       In case of --KL, --entropy or --pnorm, there is only one value In case of --four-thresholds, there are three values corresponding to equations 2,3 and 4 in the paper A Framework for Space-Efficient String Kernels.
+       In case of --KL, --entropy or --pnorm, the values that is compared against the threshold In case of --four-thresholds, there are three values corresponding to equations 2,3 and 4 in the paper A Framework for Space-Efficient String Kernels.

 If there is a problem with some of the flags maybe I updated the flags but forgot